mauroservienti/NServiceBus.Extensions.DispatchRetries/README.md

 There are cases in which the quality of the connection between the NServiceBus endpoint and the underlying transport infrastructure is poor.
 In such environments it might happen that a message dispatch operation fails due to a failure in connecting to the underlying transport.

-The most common scenario being handling an incoming HTTP request that needs to be tranformed into a message for a background service:
+The most common scenario being handling an incoming HTTP request that needs to be transformed into a message for a background service:

 ```csharp
 class MyController